BrentSeidel/Ada-Lisp/README.md

 ## Status

+While the only guarentee is that this contains bugs and is missing features, it is usable.
+I've been able to write some small programs in it both on the Mac and on the Arduino Due.
+It is nice to be able to change what the Arduino Due is doing without having to do a whole compile-load cycle.

 ### Porting
 It now runs on the Arduino Due.
 It took a bit of work to remove all dependencies on Ada libraries that aren't available on the Arduino Due.
 Another feature added